We have now come to the final plane of Jesse James Garrett’s The Elements of User Experience. So far we have looked at:

 - The Skeleton Plane – Interface, navigation, and information design – Sitemaps, Wireframes, and the Marketing Funnel

-Lastly we cover the Surface Plane – the sensory design.
-Besides ensuring each plane begins with the letter S, Garrett points out that design can cover, the way we arrange and present the skeleton, can appeal to multiple senses.
+Lastly, we cover the Surface Plane – the sensory design.
+Besides ensuring each plane begins with the letter S, Garrett points out that design can cover, the way we arrange and present the skeleton can appeal to multiple senses.
 This is true depending on the product.
 For our purposes though, we are really concerned with visual design.

 Human eyes crave direction and stimuli, and Garrett identifies a number of techniques we can use to attract and direct attention.
 The first is contrast and uniformity.
 Contrast is effective in focussing attention on areas of the site we want to lead them and how we can group elements together that belong together.
-For example the navigation bar of a website is often a bolder colour that the main body of the site.
+For example, the navigation bar of a website is often a bolder colour than the main body of the site.
 Call to action buttons and feature content areas are designed to stand out and take the eye in a desirable direction.
 Uniformity ensures consistency and reduces visual confusion over what is being communicated.
-Consistency in design elements that communicate brand identity should be applied on every single element or groups of elements.
+Consistency in design elements that communicate brand identity should be applied to every single element or groups of elements.

 A large part of conveying contrast and consistency as well as brand identity is in the use of colour and typography.
 We have looked at these elements in an earlier post about Thinking Design.
-Colours and fonts can communicate messages to the associations we have developed in our brains, however when include brand identity into the consideration, we are restricted by the colours and typography that suit the brand.
-Ideally these will have been to some extent setup in a brand style guide.
+Colours and fonts can communicate messages to the associations we have developed in our brains, however when including brand identity into the consideration, we are restricted by the colours and typography that suit the brand.
+Ideally, these will have been to some extent setup in a brand style guide.
 If not, there is the opportunity to develop one to ensure the consistency is served across all digital media.
 Again, ideally, a brand will have contrasting colour opportunities and the typography will lend itself for clarity and consistency.
-The typography also, will require a clear and easily legible font for body content.
+The typography also will require a clear and easily legible font for body content.
 Fonts also require contrast to set headings and call to actions from general content.